onaclov2000/Recipes/teriyaki.md

 * 1/8 Cup Sugar
 * 1/8 Cup Honey
 * 1/4 Cup Water
-* Small Ginger
+* .5 Tbsp Ginger
-* 6 cloves Garlic to taste
+* 1 Tbsp Garlic to taste
-* 2 Tbsp Cornstarch
+* 1/2 Tbsp Cornstarch

 I use pre-minced garlic and ginger, and need to measure